clecap/dante-wiki-production-old/README.md

 For small updates you can execute `update-dante.sh`.

 It is good operational practice to make a backup of data before every update.

+# Debugging

+We can enter the containers for introspection by shell commands via

+`docker exec -it my-lap-container /bin/ash`
+`docker exec -it my-mysql /bin/ash`